Yun Bai: Early life and education

-Born in Beijing, China, Bai migrated to the United States when she was age 6.
-Bai was raised in the deep South; she lived in Tallahassee, Florida, for 12 years until she was awarded an achievement scholarship of $28,000 from August 1997 to May 2001 to pursue a degree at Agnes Scott College, a private, liberal arts women's college in Atlanta, Georgia.
+Born in Beijing, China, Bai immigrated to the United States when she was age 6.
+Bai was raised in the deep South.
+She lived in Tallahassee, Florida, for 12 years before being awarded an achievement scholarship of $28,000 from August 1997 to May 2001 to pursue a degree at Agnes Scott College, a private, liberal arts women's college in Atlanta, Georgia.
 In May 2001, Bai graduated with a bachelor's degree in studio art (painting) from Agnes Scott College.

-During Bai's college years, her mother was diagnosed with cancer, and her parents filed for bankruptcy; as a result, she worked as an exotic dancer to pay for the rest of her undergraduate education.
+During Bai's college years, her mother was diagnosed with cancer, and her parents filed for bankruptcy.
+As a result, she worked as an exotic dancer to pay for the rest of her undergraduate education.

 Career

 As a contemporary feminist artist, Bai works with explicit materials to create messages of female empowerment in her work.

 Bai was a guest speaker at a lecture at Georgia State University in Atlanta, Georgia, in June 2003.
 She also participated as a panelist at the Atlanta Contemporary Art Center in June 2003.

-Her work has been a part of King & Spalding Collection and AGL Resources Collection in Atlanta, Georgia since July 2003.
+Her work has been a part of King & Spalding Collection and AGL Resources Collection in Atlanta, Georgia, since July 2003.
 Her work appeared in the Pacific Edition of New American Paintings in December 2006.

-Bai's work was added to the Tyler Perry Studios Collection in January 2013, print department of Los Angeles County Museum of Art in November 2012, permanent collection of Laguna Art Museum/Orange County Art Museum in 2012, permanent collection of the National Museum of Mexican Art in November 2012, Huntington Museum of University of Texas at Austin in November 2012, University of California, Santa Barbara Library in November 2012, Self Help Graphics & Art Collection in November and October 2012, Galaria Sin Fronteras (Austin, Texas) in November 2012, Gerald Buck Collections in November 2012.
+Bai's work was added to the Tyler Perry Studios Collection in January 2013, the print department of Los Angeles County Museum of Art in November 2012, the permanent collection of Laguna Art Museum/Orange County Art Museum in 2012, the permanent collection of the National Museum of Mexican Art in November 2012, Huntington Museum of University of Texas at Austin in November 2012, University of California, Santa Barbara Library in November 2012, Self Help Graphics & Art Collection in November and October 2012, Galaria Sin Fronteras (Austin, Texas) in November 2012, and Gerald Buck Collections in November 2012.